 The course now looked even more beautiful as we walked through forests of oak and giving it a somewhat abstract feel.

 After stopping numerous times on the way, here we reached the midpoint of our trek, The Goat Village, and a smile just like a ripple spread across my face when I realized that we’re halfway already.

 The Quote in the picture below- “We don’t use plastic and we are fantastic”.
 True indeed!

 It took us almost 4 hours to reach the base camp with umpteen small breaks to catch our breaths.
 Once we reached the Nag Tibba base camp(Thath), I was surprised to see that our camps were already in place and we were welcomed by our Kitchen crew- Pankaj and the Team.
 They served tea and pakoras for the snacks- absolute luxury at 10,000 feet.

 Day 1 Evening

 Clouds slowly began to roll across the evening sky and trying hard to hide the setting sun.
 However, all efforts went in vain as the sun had already left the orangish imprints all over the sky before saying goodbye.
-Now I understand why poet thought that isolation in nature, far from people is good for the soul.
+Now I understand why the poet thought that isolation in nature, far from people is good for the soul.
 As it gives a part of you that you keep closed off from everyone, a chance to breathe.

 DAY 2: Thath to Nag Tibba Summit